 Should I Take My Small Business Public?

-Going public—that is, selling stock or debt to the general public—is an extremely complex and massive undertaking.
+Going public — that is, selling stock or debt to the general public — is an extremely complex and massive undertaking.

-You should not consider going public unless your business is earning well over a million dollars in after-tax profits and has steady profitability, excellent growth prospects, and a tremendous thirst for funding that other sources cannot provide.
+You should not consider going public unless your business is earning well over a million dollars in after-tax profits and has steady profitability, excellent growth prospects, and a tremendous thirst for funding that other sources can’t provide.

 Entrepreneurs who have taken their firms public are generally shocked by the amount of energy and anxiety that goes into the initial public offering.